portworx/px-docs/maintain/performance/fio.md

 ### Benchmarking HowTo

 * Step 1: Before installing PX, benchmark all the disk drives using hdparm or dd.
-This is the upper bound of all measurement from here on.
+This is the upper bound of all measurements from here on.
 * Step 2: Install PX and get a baseline run.
 Stop PX and mount the disk drive(s) on a mountpoint on the host.
 Run Fio benchmark using this mountpoint as the target.
 * Step 3: Verify results.
 Make sure the IOs are hitting the disk by taking a snapshot of /proc/diskstats before and after the run.
 Make sure there are no reads when running write test and vice versa.
 Compare with results from Step1.
 * Step 4: Start PX, create and attach a device.
 Run Fio benchmark with the same options as the baseline using the attached PX device as target.